Andrew Cummings, Baritone

 “Physically and musically, baritone Andrew Cummings, as Escamillo, was the most commanding presence of the night.”

-- The Times Union of Albany, 8/20/2009
+- The Times Union, Albany, NY 8/20/2009

--The Troy Record, 8/20/2009
+-The Troy Record, New York, 8/20/2009

 “In the role of Valentin, Andrew Cummings was vocally compelling...